 - Have a Federal Aid Application (FAFSA) on file

 - Fill out a Study Abroad Funding Sheet that collects information about the trip, its credits, and the costs

 - Be degree-seeking and enrolled at least half-time

 - Be sure the trip is a Truman State University approved study abroad program with credits accepted for degree credit

 You can apply some scholarships to study abroad expenses.
 Academic scholarships may be used to offset charges paid directly to Truman State University and will count as one of the semesters of of scholarship eligibility.
 Academic scholarships and Pershing Stipends cannot be used if a student has met all of the requirements to obtain their degree prior to taking the trip.

 Missouri Bright Flight Scholarships may be used during the academic year, but are not available for summer programs.

 For further details on scholarship usage for study abroad, contact the Financial Aid Office.

-Truman State University also offers Cultural Loans from university funds for study abroad programs.
+Truman State University also offers Cultural Loans from foundation funds for study abroad programs.
 The maximum loan is the cost of the trip, but not more than $6,000.
 Students must be enrolled full-time with a 2.5 grade-point average.
 Preference is given to Truman State University sponsored trips.More Financial Aid Info for Study Abroad